Beyond the Prompt: An Empirical Study of Cursor Rules: Backgrounds and Related Work

 A similar idea has also been explored in the software engineering domain, where researchers have investigated various techniques to augment the context provided to LLMs for code generation and understanding tasks.
-For example, Mathews et al.~\cite{mathews2024test} found that including test cases enhances function-level code generation in benchmarks such as MBPP~\cite{austin2021program} and HumanEval~\cite{chen2021evaluating}.
-Jiang et al.~\cite{jiang2024self} showed that dividing the coding process into planning and implementation phases provides valuable guidance for large language models.
-Similar ideas were demonstrated to be useful for code summarization~\cite{ahmed2024automatic}, repository-level code completion~\cite{li2024enhancing}, and program repair~\cite{autorecover}.
+For example, Mathews et al.~\cite{mathews2024test} found that including test cases enhances function-level code generation.
+Jiang et al.~\cite{jiang2024self} showed that dividing the coding process into planning and implementation phases provides valuable guidance for LLMs.
+Similar ideas were demonstrated to be useful for code summarization~\cite{ahmed2024automatic}, code understanding~\cite{nam2024using}, repository-level code completion~\cite{li2024enhancing}, and program repair~\cite{autorecover}.
 RAG has also been applied in software engineering tasks, where relevant code snippets, documentation, and abstraction information are retrieved to supplement the model's context~\cite{zhong2025rag, zhang2025coderag, liu2024graphcoder, rag6}.
 This has allowed LLMs to access a broader range of information and improve their performance on code-related tasks.
 However, most approaches have focused on enhancing LLM performance in tasks that are well-defined and self-contained, such as code completion or code summarization, as covered by existing benchmarks.

-Research in IDE settings, where many real-world users interact with LLMs for software development tasks, is still limited.
-Most efforts are driven by industry players, such as GitHub Copilot~\cite{copilot2025rules} and Cursor~\cite{cursor2025rules}.
-Although not formally studied, these tools have introduced various techniques to provide context to LLMs in IDE settings, such as retrieving open files, linter errors, or allowing developers to specify files or code snippets. \citet{needmorecontext} conducted a survey of 131 software professionals using LLMs for coding tasks and found that more context is necessary, but did not identify what specific context is needed.
-Similarly, \citet{contextnotpersonalized} found that contextual information is helpful, but LLMs may not know where to focus.